-We estimate that the net proceeds from this offering will be approximately \$44.1 million, based on an assumed public offering price of \$12.99 per share, which was the last reported closing sale price of our Class A common stock on The Nasdaq Global Select Market on January 11, 2022 after deducting estimated underwriting discounts and commissions.
+We estimate that the net proceeds from this offering will be approximately \$36.5 million, based on the public offering price of \$10.75 per share, after deducting underwriting discounts and commissions.
 We expect to pay any offering expenses payable by us with cash on hand.